 A septic system is a self-contained and highly efficient underground wastewater treatment system.
+Read our septic system faqs below and get some of your important questions answered.
 Since septic systems treat and get rid of household wastewater, they are usually more economical than centralized sewer systems in rural areas where the property is larger and houses are spaced apart.
 Septic systems are very simple in design, making it less expensive to install and maintain.

 How Long Do Septic Systems Usually Last?